karanicolaslab/combichem/README.md

 ## Fragments screening

 For simplicity of fragments virtual screening, we have implemented protocol containing separate manipulation with fragments structure.
-The script takes fragments in SMILES format, substructure (hinge-binding core in the paper), its `pdb` and `params` files, protein structure in `PDB` format, and 85-residue sequence from [KLIFS](https://klifs.net/) for given kinase.
+The script takes fragments in SMILES format, substructure (hinge-binding core in the paper), its `pdb` and `params` files, protein structure in `PDB` format, and 85-residue sequence from [KLIFS](https://klifs.net/) for given kinase and returns minimized conformers of fragments in complex with target protein.

 ```
 python FragmentsScreening.py -smi examples/FragmentsScreening/R1.smi \